 For those living within easy reach of PVD, it might be of interest to know that Cape Verde offers some of the most pristine beaches in the world.
-In the “old days” when South African Airways used to refuel… Continue reading
+In the “old days” when South African Airways used to refuel on SAL… Continue reading

 This morning the FAA reported that it had “restored full air-traffic operations at the high-altitude facility in suburban Aurora, Ill.”
 See here for more details on what was done.

 Well can we see this in the data?
 Not yet is the short answer.
 Though cancellation rates at ORD and MDW have returned to normal (yesterday, ORD had only 27 flight cancellations including for maintenance and crew-related issues and MDW had none), on-time performance still lags.
 The following charts are from masFlight, with whom we collaborated to see how much recovery has in fact occurred.
 There is no doubt that the system is much better now than it was.
 But it is not back to where it was yet.
 Tomorrow we will be able to see how today turns out.

 First let’s look at departures.
 The FAA says flights departing within 15 minutes of schedule time are “on-time”.
 The dotted… Continue reading

 I had the unfortunate experience today of having a flight canceled due to weather.
 It happens, as its winter and I live in the north.
 But the impending cancellation was quite clear to anyone who watched a weather forecast that projected 8-12 inches of snow, high winds and low visibility that would be peaking at about the time of the flight.